-- First offense: Staff will collect the phone for the student to pick-up from the school officeat the end of the day. - Second offense: Parent is notified and must pick-up the phone from the school office. - Third offense: The student is not allowed to bring their phone to school. - Fourth offense: Suspension or restorative practice approach.
+- First offense: Staff will collect the phone for the student to pick up from the school office at the end of the day. - Second offense: Parent is notified and must pick up the phone from the school office. - Third offense: The student is not allowed to bring their phone to school. - Fourth offense: Suspension or restorative justice approach.